Frequently Asked Questions about the Nursing (RN & PN) Admission Process

 - Apply to the Program before the deadline (late applications will not be considered).

-- Await your initial notification (by mail).
+- Await your initial notification (by email).

 Can I make an appointment with someone to (1) make sure I meet the requirements, (2) to go over my application or (3) to see what courses will transfer from my prior college?

 In short, the answer is no. Although we understand that the application process can be intimidating, (1) all application requirements are provided on our website.
 (2) It is the applicant’s sole responsibility to be certain he/she is UNCONDITIONALLY accepted through Admissions Office AND submit a COMPLETE nursing application to the Health Professions Office.
 Please be sure to review the Applicant Checklist for complete instructions on submitting your application.
 Understand that NO ONE is exempt from any of the instructions listed on the checklist.
-(3) Once you make application to the college, the Admissions Office will do a thorough evaluation of all previous college credits after they have received all of your OFFICIAL college transcripts.
+(3) Once you make application to the college, the Records Office will do a thorough evaluation of all previous college credits after they have received all of your OFFICIAL college transcripts.
 ALL academic history MUST be reviewed.
-If you feel that one or more of your previous college courses should’ve transferred but wasn’t, contact our Admissions Office and ask that they reevaluate your credits.
-It is the Admissions Office that determines what courses will transfer into LSCC, they have the only say.
+If you feel that one or more of your previous college courses should’ve transferred but wasn’t, contact our Records Office and ask that they reevaluate your credits.
+It is the Records Office that determines what courses will transfer into LSCC, they have the only say.

 How much does the program cost?